vmware-tanzu/load-balancer-operator-for-kubernetes/docs/quick-start.md

 ### Setup

-Creating a CAPD based testing environment
+Create a CAPD based testing environment with the script `e2e.sh`.
+This program deploys a local test environment using Kind and the Cluster API provider for Docker (CAPD).

 ```bash
 make ytt
 hack/e2e.sh -u
 ```

-This will create a management cluster and a workload cluster locally in Docker for you.
+This will also create a management cluster and a workload cluster locally in Docker for you.

 ### Run against the mangement cluster

+Use `make install` to install the AKODeploymentConfig CRD to the cluster.

 ```bash
 # Set current kubectl context to the local management cluster